Meet the team working for you.

 The Partnership is comprised of workforce development, fiscal and administrative professionals whose experience and dedication improve services, reduce costs and support job creation and economic development across the county-wide workforce system.

 CEO, Public Servant, Philanthropist

-Karin M. Norington-Reaves is a lifelong public servant with more than 25 years of experience in education, law, advocacy, community, and workforce development.
-In 2012, Karin was named the founding Chief Executive Officer of The Chicago Cook Workforce Partnership (The Partnership) by then-Chicago Mayor Rahm Emanuel and Cook County Board President Toni Preckwinkle.
-As CEO and change agent, she led the merger and restructuring of three diverse workforce systems to create the nation’s most extensive public workforce system managed by a non-profit administrative agency.
+Karin M. Norington-Reaves is a lifelong public servant with more than 25 years of experience in education, law, advocacy, community and workforce development.
+In 2012, Karin became the founding Chief Executive Officer of the Chicago Cook Workforce Partnership (The Partnership) upon her appointment by Chicago Mayor Rahm Emanuel and Cook County Board President Toni Preckwinkle.

 Karin’s leadership of The Partnership exemplifies the belief that workforce development is the cornerstone of economic development.
 The organization’s credo, “economic empowerment through employment,” is brought to life every day through the work of The Partnership’s staff and its workforce development network.